Venky044/Data_Analyst_Portfolio/README.md

 <a id="data-sources"></a>
 The data used in these projects was sourced from **Kaggle**

+If you're interested in exploring more of my work, don't forget to check out my other projects, including additional Power BI projects, listed above.

 Feel free to explore these projects and reach out if you have any questions or collaboration opportunities.